Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 Visit Prague Castle

-Besides being the official residence of the president, the incredible Castle has traditionally been viewed as the seat of Czech rulers.
+Besides being the official residence of the president, the incredible Castle is traditionally the seat of Czech rulers.

 You don’t pay a dime to enter to the ground, although getting a ticket provides you with an opportunity to see other amazing buildings such as Golden Lane and Basilica of St George.